Why update your theme

 Optional: Customize your guideline

-Adjust guideline settings such as:
+Adjust settings such as:

 Typography